raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 ![Schema 1]({{ site.url }}/assets/2016-12-13-schema-1.png "Uber-like product micro-services architecture")

-*The schema above is a simplified representation of an Uber-like product, a common way of implementing a micro-service architecture.
-It's omitting lots of blocks & relations for clarity.*
+*The schema above is a simplified representation of an Uber-like product, a common way of implementing a micro-service architecture.*

 > You can note my special design skill

-Each service aims to solve one business logic, has its own private datastore and expose a few methods through an API.
+Each service aims to solve one business logic, has its own private data store and expose a few methods through an API.

 Generally, the exposed APIs and services IPC are done through web services (usually REST HTTP Request / Response mechanism).